Umayyad campaigns in India: Al-Hakam and Indian resistance (731–740)

 Al-Hakam restored order to Sindh and Kutch and built secure fortifications at Al-Mahfuzah and Al-Mansur.
 He then proceeded to retake Indian kingdoms previously conquered by Al-Junayd.
 The Arab sources are silent on the details of the campaigns.
-However, several Indian sources record victories over the Arab forces.
+However, several Indian sources record victories over Arab forces.

-The Lord of Nandipuri, Jayabhata IV, documented, in an inscription dated to 736 CE, that he went to the aid of his suzerein, the King of Vallabhi and inflicted a crushing defeat on a Tājika (Arab) army.
-The Arabs then overran the feudatory of Jayabhata himself and proceeded on to Navsari in southern Gujarat.

-The Arab intention might have been to make inroads into South India.
+The Lord of Nandipuri, Jayabhata IV, documented, in an inscription dated to 736 CE, that he went to the aid of his suzerain, the King of Vallabhi and inflicted a crushing defeat on an Arab army.
+The Umayyads then overran the feudatory of Jayabhata himself and proceeded on to Navsari in southern Gujarat.
+Their intention might have been to make inroads into South India.
 However, to the south of the Mahi River lay the powerful Chalukya Kingdom.
-In the Battle of Navsari, the Chalukyan General Avanijanashraya Pulakeshin decisively defeated the invading Arab forces as documented in a Navsari grant of 739 CE.
-The Tājika (Arab) army defeated was, according to the grant, one that had attacked "Kacchella, Saindhava, Saurashtra, Cavotaka, Maurya and Gurjara" kings.
+In the Battle of Navsari, the Chalukyan general Avanijanashraya Pulakeshin decisively defeated the invading Arab forces as documented in a Navsari grant of 739 CE.
+The Arab army defeated was, according to the grant, one that had attacked "Kacchella, Saindhava, Saurashtra, Cavotaka, Maurya and Gurjara" kings.
 Pulakeshin subsequently received the titles "Solid Pillar of Deccan" (Dakshināpatha-sādhāra) and the "Repeller of the Unrepellable" (Anivartaka-nivartayitr).
-The Rashtrakuta prince Dantidurga, who was vassal to the Chalukyas at this time, also played an important role in the battle.
+The Rashtrakuta prince Dantidurga, who was then a vassal to the Chalukyas, played an important role in the battle.

 The kingdoms recorded in the Navsari grant are interpreted as follows: Kacchelas were the people of Kutch.
 The Saindhavas are thought to have been emigrants from Sindh, who presumably moved to Kathiawar after the Arab occupation of Sindh in 712 CE.
 Settling down in the northern tip of Kathiawar, they had a ruler by the name of Pushyadeva.
 The Cavotakas (also called Capotaka or Capa) were also associated with Kathiawar, with their capital at Anahilapataka.
 Saurashtra is south Kathiawar.
 The Mauryas and Gurjaras are open to interpretation.
 Blankinship takes them to be the Moris of Chittor and Gurjaras of Bhinmal whereas Baij Nath Puri takes them to be a subsidiary line of Mauryas based in Vallabhi and the Gurjaras of Bharuch under Jayabhata IV.
 In Puri's interpretation, this invasion of the Arab forces was limited to the southern parts of modern Gujarat with several small kingdoms, which was halted by the Chalukyan Kingdom.